udit01/udit01.github.io/index.md

 {%- include util/auto-content-generator.liquid -%}

-Welcome to my website!

-It is a work in progress.
+Hello~!
+I am Udit Jain, I am an Artificial Intelligence Engineer.

+My topics of interest include: Computer Vision, Data Analysis, Deploying large-scale AI models, Deployment on Edge devices

-My resume is in the Links tab
+More about me in the About tab.
+Resume is in the Links tab.